To preface my algorithms page I decided to write down some of my rules for getting along in this life .

 But, there is an even simpler way to flip a coin fairly using cryptographic hash functions.
 The trick is for one party to make a random heads/tails choice and to send, i.e., commit that choice hashed with a random string to the other party.
 The second party then guesses the choice the first party made.
 It's easy to confirm the first party's choice to the second in the event of a mismatch.
 Here is Ruby and Python code for coin flipping using a cryptographic hash.

-I have a great interest in electric vehicles and own a 2015 Nissan Leaf.
+I have a great interest in electric vehicles and owned a 2015 Nissan Leaf for three years..
 It's possible, but perhaps not obvious, to track the Leaf's efficiency.
 There are two ways using the car's instrumentation and I initially used one of those methods.
 More recently I set up an integrating power meter to accurately measure the energy supplied with each charge.
 My Leaf spreadsheets, before and after incorporating the 240 VAC kWh meter, are here.
 If you click on the cells you can see the formulas I use.
 (There is even a worksheet for my gas-powered 2000 Toyota MR2.)

 Ever wonder where you spend your time and money?
-Me too, so I wrote a Ruby program to keep track of things.
-It requires a data file, which takes some time to construct, but little effort to maintain.
+Me too, so I wrote Ruby and Python programs to keep track of things.
+Each requires a data file, which takes some time to construct, but little effort to maintain.
 There is a Driver file, a Class file, a Partial data file, and a Partial output file.
+And here is a combined driver and class file in Python.
 I call this program 'lv' for Life Value.

 My books, How Things Mathematical Work and In Your Head, are available from Amazon.